 Editor's Picks: Online Schools for Gerontology

-This award goes to Ashford University, a Clinton, Iowa-based institution that also offers a variety of fully online degrees.
-The school is accredited by the WASC Senior College and University Commission, so students transferring to or from regionally accredited schools may have an easier time transferring their credits.
+This award goes to Ashford University, a San Diego, California-based institution that also offers a variety of fully online degrees.
+The school is accredited by the WASC Senior College and University Commission (WSCUC), so students transferring to or from regionally accredited schools may have an easier time transferring their credits.
 Students may be able to transfer up to 90 credits of previous coursework toward their bachelor's degree, as well as elect to take two classes at once instead of one, saving them both time and money.

 At Ashford University, students can expect flexible options when it comes to schedule, class availability, and course options.
 For starters, online classes are self-paced and asynchronous, so you can log in at any time.
 The school also receives high marks from students, ranking high on College Prowler's list of schools with the best class availability, and best online course options, the results of which are based on students reviews.
 For those reasons, the school receives this award.

 At Ashford University, students can receive career counseling even if they aren't on campus.
 They can email the Career Services office to request career advice and guidance, including reviewing a resume and help planning a career path.
 Through online tools, students can also search for jobs, prepare for interviews, explore careers, research companies, and connect with alumni.

 This award goes to Ashford University for its generous financial aid offerings.
 According to the National Center for Education Statistics, 93% of full-time beginning undergraduate students received financial aid during the school year, with 83% receiving grant or scholarship aid.
 The average amount received in grant or scholarship aid was $6,037.